-Dyvig’s Pet Shoppe in Ames, Iowa sells puppies from a known puppy mill.
+Dyvig’s Pet Shoppe in Ames, Iowa sells puppies from known puppy mills.

 As an animal lover, I am asking everyone reading this to please think twice before you shop at Dyvigs Pet Shoppe in Ames, Iowa.
-Every Saturday from 11 am- 1 pm animal lovers from central Iowa gather to educate the citizens of Ames about the pet store/puppy mill connection.
-Dale Dyvig, owner of the pet store, knowingly purchases his puppies from a family breeder in the “Waterloo area”, or so he tells his customers… Century Farm Puppies is located in Grundy Center, Iowa and they are the definition of a puppy mill.
-As you can see below, the puppy mill will even tell you that the puppies are not kept in the home!
+Every Saturday morning (and some other days) animal lovers from central Iowa gather to educate the citizens of Ames about the pet store/puppy mill connection.
+Dale Dyvig, owner of the pet store, knowingly purchases his puppies from a “family breeder” in the “Waterloo area”, or so he tells his customers… Century Farm Puppies is located in Grundy Center, Iowa and they are the definition of a puppy mill.
+Dyvig also forgot to mention that he also uses New Design Kennels in Rockwell City, Iowa.
+As you can see below, the CFP breeder will even tell you that the puppies are not kept in the home!

 The owner of the store and the employees have been feeding their customers that same line for over ten years.
-(The pet store here in Ames is not his first pet store).
+(The pet store here in Ames is not his first pet store, he has owned at least two more in recent decades- all while using the same breeders).
 Now is the time for people to learn the truth about where those puppies really come from.
 Keep in mind, when we talked with Dale before the protests began, he said that he had visited Century Farm Puppies and was okay with everything he saw.
 Here is the handout Dale was giving his customers when the protests began.

 Below are a few of the violations that they have had in the past which include: a build up of days old feces, on all of the flat surfaces of their buildings there was severe buildup of hair, dirt and other debris (which affected approximately 532 dogs at the time!!)
 Again, see for yourself.
 These are screenshots of the USDA reports.